PMP Eligibility Requirements: How to Apply in 2026

 PMI offers two distinct pathways to PMP eligibility, and your educational background determines which route you'll follow.
 The requirements haven't changed for 2026, but understanding the nuances can prevent common mistakes that trigger application issues.

-For candidates without a four-year degree—whether you have an associate degree, high school diploma, or equivalent secondary education—the requirement increases to 60 months (five years) of project management experience within the past eight years.
+For candidates without a four-year degree—whether you have an associate degree, high school diploma, or equivalent secondary education—the requirement increases to 60 months (five years) of project management experience within the past 10 years.
 This pathway recognizes that professional experience can substitute for formal education, but PMI requires additional time demonstrating your competence.

 The critical distinction many candidates miss: PMI counts experience in months, not years, and they're looking for time spent leading projects, not just participating in them.
 You must have been responsible for directing and managing project activities.
 Working as a team member, subject matter expert, or business analyst typically doesn't qualify unless you also held clear project leadership responsibilities during that role.